Charles Summerour was traveling for business when he acquired an everyday infection that almost killed him.

 Any surgery, no matter how minor, increases a person's risk for becoming septic, as does the insertion of medical devices such as catheters, feeding tubes and IVs.

-Diabetics are more susceptible because their disease causes them to develop sores and wounds that have trouble healing and are thus more likely to become infected.
+Diabetics are more susceptible because their condition causes them to develop sores and wounds that heal slowly and are thus more likely to become infected.

 Even if an elder survives a systematic attack, they are likely to suffer lasting consequences.